Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Introduction

 Considering general perturbation results for tensors, \citet{cai_nonconvex_2022} focuses on symmetric tensors of low CP rank, and they consider the performance of their noisy tensor completion algorithm obtained via vanilla gradient descent, and they prove entrywise convergence guarantees and $\ell_{2,\infty}$ perturbation bounds.
 Our analysis differs in a few key ways: first, we consider tensors of low Tucker rank, which generalizes the CP rank; next, our analysis holds for \emph{asymmetric} tensors under general subgaussian noise, and, perhaps most crucially, we analyze the HOOI algorithm, which can be understood as power iteration (as opposed to gradient descent).
 Therefore, while the results in \citet{cai_nonconvex_2022} may be qualitatively similar, the results are not directly comparable.
 Similarly, \citet{wang_implicit_2021} consider the entrywise convergence of their noiseless tensor completion algorithm for symmetric low Tucker rank tensors; our analysis is somewhat similar, but we explicitly characterize the effect of noise, which is a primary technical challenge in the analysis.

 Besides \citet{cai_nonconvex_2022} and \citet{wang_implicit_2021}, entrywise perturbation bounds for tensors are still lacking in general, though there are several generalizations of classical matrix perturbation bounds to the tensor setting.
-A sharp (deterministic) $\sin\Theta$ upper bound for tensor SVD was obtained in \citet{luo_sharp_2021}, and \citet{auddy_perturbation_2022} consider perturbation bounds for orthogonally decomposable tensors. \citet{zhang_optimal_2019} considered tensor denoising when some of the modes have sparse factors. \citet{zhang_tensor_2018} established statistical and computational limits for tensor SVD with Gaussian noise; our work builds off of their analysis by analyzing the tensor SVD algorithm initialized with diagonal deletion.
-Finally, \citet{richard2014statistical} and \citet{auddy_estimating_2022} also consider estimating low CP-rank tensors under Gaussian and heavy-tailed noise respectively.
+A sharp (deterministic) $\sin\Theta$ upper bound for tensor SVD was obtained in \citet{luo_sharp_2021}, and \citet{auddy_perturbation_2022} consider perturbation bounds for orthogonally decomposable tensors. \citet{zhang_tensor_2018} established statistical and computational limits for tensor SVD with Gaussian noise; our work builds off of their analysis by analyzing the tensor SVD algorithm initialized with diagonal deletion.

-Our main $\ell_{2,\infty}$ bound is also closely related to a series of works developing fine-grained entrywise characterizations for eigenvectors and singular vectors, such as \citet{abbe_entrywise_2020,abbe_ell_p_2022,agterberg_entrywise_2022,agterberg_entrywise_2022-1,cape_two--infinity_2019,cape_signal-plus-noise_2019,cai_subspace_2021,koltchinskii2015perturbation,yan_inference_2021}, for example.
-The monograph \citet{chen_spectral_2021} gives an introduction to spectral methods from a statistical point of view, with the final chapter focusing on entrywise bounds and distributional characterizations for estimates constructed from eigenvectors.
+Our main $\ell_{2,\infty}$ bound is also closely related to a series of works developing fine-grained entrywise characterizations for eigenvectors and singular vectors, for which a general survey can be found in \citet{chen_spectral_2021}.
 Several works on entrywise singular vector analyses have also applied their results to tensor data, such as \citet{xia_sup-norm_2019,cai_subspace_2021}, though these analyses often fail to take into account the additional structure arising in tensor data.